tom-doerr/awesome-dspy/README.md

 # Awesome DSPy

-A curated list of awesome examples and resources for Data Science using Python (DSPy).
+A curated list of awesome examples and resources for DSPy.

 ## Table of Contents